Privacy Policy

 Third parties

-- Netlify hosts the Croplet web tool and may process standard hosting, networking, and operational logs when you use the site: Netlify Privacy Statement.
+- Netlify hosts the Croplet web tool and may process standard hosting, networking, and operational logs when you use the site.
+Netlify function logs are retained for 24 hours: Netlify Privacy Statement.

 - If you use URL import in the web tool, the remote file host you specify will also receive a request for that file through Croplet's server-side proxy.